QR Code Business Cards for iPhone: Share Contacts Fast

 | Exchange | Search for a card and hand it over | Fast scan directly from the screen |

-| Data capture | Manual typing, which can cause mistakes | Automatic and reliably structured |
+| Data capture | Manual typing, prone to mistakes | Automatic and reliably structured |

 | Freshness | Outdated when details change | Create a new version when details change |